- Chart

 Growth Trajectory and Initiatives

-Future Projections: Future growth depends on successful commercialization of nodule collection and processing.
-Analyst estimates vary widely due to high uncertainty.
+Future Projections: Future projections are contingent on successful commercialization of its nodule collection and processing technology, obtaining necessary permits, and favorable market conditions for battery metals.
+Analyst estimates vary widely due to the inherent uncertainties of the deep-sea mining industry.

 Summary